kjblakemore/book/learning/week6/design-study.md

 ### Diff

-In the last step or our analysis, we consider how the number of units sold and average sales price change over time for the features of interest.
+In the last step of our analysis, we consider how the number of units sold and average sales price change over time for the features of interest.